Significant Traffic Disruption on I-15 Today

 San Bernardino County, August 31, 2025 -

-A traffic collision involving two vehicles, including a big rig, occurred today on Interstate 15 (I-15) in San Bernardino County, CA, causing significant traffic disruptions.
-The incident took place during the morning commute around 7:43 AM, when the big rig was reported off the roadway.
+A traffic collision involving two vehicles occurred today on Interstate 15 (I-15) in San Bernardino County, CA, leading to significant traffic disruptions during the morning commute.
+The incident involved a big rig and a second vehicle, which was reported to be on its right side on an embankment.

 Were you or someone you know involved in this accident?